quantropi/qispace-sdk-code-samples/c++/demos/README.md

     ![libqeep, the libqeep folder](libqeep.png)

-4. **[Optional]** Copy the `qispace_info.h` file which contains the QiSpace API URL and access token into `c/src` directory (This is only required for "Online Mode", MASQ demos do not require this file).
+3. Copy the `qispace_info.h` file which contains the QiSpace API URL and Access token into `/src` directory.
-  - Note: If the above-mentioned `lib*` folders and `qispace_info.h` are not available to you, please contact Quantropi Support team.
+    - Note: If the above-mentioned library folders and `qispace_info.h` are not available to you, please contact Quantropi Support team.
-5. Run `make install_depends` to install required libraries
+4. Run `make install_depends` to install required libraries
     - nlohmann json
     - libcurl

-## **Getting Started**
+## **Getting started:**
 ### Offline Mode (Dry-run):
-  - Run `make [sequr, qeep, pqrnd, masq_kem, masq_ds]` (i.e `make qeep`)
+  - Run `make [sequr, qeep, pqrnd, masq_kem, masq_ds]` (e.g. `make qeep`)

 ### Online Mode: (QiSpace interaction is needed in this mode)
-  - Run `make [sequr, qeep, pqrnd] QISPACE_API_ON=1` (i.e `make pqrnd QISPACE_API_ON=1`)
+  - Run `make [sequr, seep, pqrnd] QISPACE_API_ON=1` (e.g. `make pqrnd QISPACE_API_ON=1`)

-> Note: To Run the Online Mode demo QiSpace SEQUR SDK is needed.
+> Note: To Run the Online mode demo QiSpace SEQUR SDK is needed.
 Contact Quantropi to obtain if you do not have one.

-If an error occurs, consider running the makefile commands individually.
+Consider running the makefile commands individually if an error occurs.

-> Note: After a demo finishes, consider running `make clean` for consistent demo execution.
+Note: After a demo finishes, consider running `make clean` for consistent demo execution.

-*For more information, please refer Makefile  for details*
+*For more information, please refer the Makefile for detail*

-## **Core Functionalities**
+## **Core Functionalities of this Demo:**
 ### SEQUR  `demo_sequr`:
-- Setup, configure, and cleanup  SEQUR API
+- Setup, configure and cleanup the SEQUR API
 - Make HTTP request to establish subkey using QiSpace REST API
 - Demonstrate subkey unpacking
-- Decode  existing QiSpace payload
+- Decode the existing QiSpace payload

 ### QEEP `demo_qeep`:
-- Setup, configure and cleanup  QEEP API
+- Setup, configure and cleanup the QEEP API
 - Make HTTP request to QiSpace REST API for Quantum Key retrieval
 - Demonstrate QK unpacking
-- Encrypt & decrypt with QEEP API
+- Encrypt & decrypt with QEEP API properly

 ### PQRND Demo `demo_pqrnd`:
 - Setup, configure and cleanup the PQRND API